 The DPUC/DPH regulations require atmospheric (unpressurized) tank storage, hydropneumatic (pressurized) tank storage, and pumps for the transfer of water from the atmospheric to hydropneumatic tank.
 The DPH has confirmed that this system arrangement is not necessary, since tank storage is combined and located at a separate location from the well field.
-Ideally, tank location is on the opposite side of the service area than the water supply source.
+Ideally, tank location is opposite the service area from the water supply source.
 The water storage tank could be located at an elevation that will eliminate the need for transfer pumps and provide a reservoir of water for use during fire flow conditions and pressure stabilization during peak flows.
 The tank requirements and schematic tank design are discussed in Section 2.5.

-Chemical treatment, power and control centers, and standby power generator could be housed in a building located adjacent to the Town dog pound off of Dublin Hill Road to the east of the well field.
+Chemical treatment, power and control centers, and standby power generator could be housed in a building located adjacent to the well field on Rutty Ferry Road.